cdapio/cdap/examples/PageViewAnalytics/README.rst

 *PageViewFlow*, which parses the log event for its referrer tags, aggregates the counts of the requested pages and then stores the results in the custom DataSet *pageViewCDS*, a instance of ``PageViewStore``.

+You can view the user-defined ("custom") metric by adding—in the Continuuity Reactor Dashboard's Metrics Explorer—a metric *logs.noreferrer* for the element Flow *PageViewFlow*.

 Finally, you can query the *pageViewCDS* for a specified URI by using the ``getDistribution`` method of the *PageViewProcedure*.
 It will